bbroder-algo/go-algorand/crypto/statetrie/README.md

 store that fuctions like a batched kv interface.

-Preloading: Though the trie is designed to keep only parts of it in memory for efficiency, it offers a preloading feature to sweep all nodes out of the backstore and into memory if required.
+Preloading: Though the trie is designed to keep only parts of it in memory for efficiency, it offers a preloading feature to sweep all nodes above a provided level out of the backstore and into memory if required.

 ***Trie operation and usage:***